imanzaf/ifte4-finanalytics-exp/README.md

 - implement comparison of equal weighted portfolio for test
 - implement comparison with buy and hold of S&P
 - add visualisation

+#### Explanations of Episodes

+results from all episodes contribute to the agent's learning because:
+Q-table Persistence:
+The Q-table is maintained across all episodes
+Each episode builds upon the knowledge from previous episodes The Q-values are continuously updated based on new experiences Learning Process:
+Each episode starts fresh (reset environment)
+But the Q-table retains all previous learning
+The agent uses both:
+Previous knowledge (old_value)
+New experiences (reward + future value)
+Update Formula Components:
+(1 - learning_rate) * old_value: Retains previous knowledge
+learning_rate * (reward + discount_factor * next_max): Incorporates new learning
+learning_rate = 0.2 means 20% new learning, 80% previous knowledge
+Exploration vs Exploitation:
+Early episodes: High exploration (random actions) Later episodes: More exploitation (using learned Q-values) But always some exploration (min_exploration_rate = 0.02) This is why the agent improves over time:
+Early episodes: Mostly random actions, building initial Q-values Middle episodes: Mix of exploration and exploitation, refining Q-values Later episodes: Mostly exploitation with some exploration, fine-tuning strategy